ametaSan/myRenderer/README.md

 - Others

   I start this plan in the early April 2023, and it's still very naive and immature.
 I plan to continuously shape the codes and improve this project as possible as I can.

+- Copyright

+  Models copyright reserves to Yostar Inc and Mihoyo Inc.